sslokesh1405/shareNgo/README.md

 **ShareNGo** is a university-focused ride sharing web application that helps students and staff
 **create rides, find rides, and share rides easily** within a trusted campus community.

-The project focuses on **simplicity, usability, and clean UI**, built using only frontend technologies.
+The project focuses on **simplicity, usability, and clean UI**, built completely using frontend technologies.

 ---